 The answer is ANYTHING!
-A play/drama activities for young learners can be created by using everyday objects, situations that happened in the classroom, books, music, movies, etc. We can use any part of the lesson we are currently teaching to introduce drama.
+A play/drama activity for young learners can be created by using everyday objects, situations that happened in the classroom, books, music, movies, etc. We can use any part of the lesson we are currently teaching to introduce drama.
 This is exactly what I did in the air pollution lesson, where we used edible models to dramatize the atoms.
 Using inanimate objects and giving them life to discuss an issue or solve a problem is one of my favorite forms of drama!

-What are some most frequently asked questions when it comes to using drama in the classroom with young learners?
+What are some most frequently asked questions when it comes to using drama activities in the classroom with young learners?

-I presented these questions to the participants and we brainstormed the answers together.
+I presented these questions to the participants, and we brainstormed the answers together.